What is a DLL? DLL stands for Dynamic Link Library. Using DLL's offers several

 advantages as mentioned below:

-- They help conserve memory.
+- Conserve memory.
 If two or more applications use the same DLL,

-the DLL has its pages in RAM once and the pages are shared by all of the
+the DLL is loaded into the RAM and this can be shared by all of the

 Writing the application using a DLL